 TODAY’S OUTLOOK & INFORMATION FROM GARFIELD COUNTY EMERGENCY MANAGEMENT.

-• 0250L-THURSDAY OUTLOOK FROM GARFIELD COUNTY EMERGENCY MANAGEMENT- 11/6/25
+• SATURDAY WEATHER OUTLOOK FROM GARFIELD COUNTY EMERGENCY MANAGEMENT – 02/07/2026

-Overall, we’ll be ok, so here is your forecast from the NWS/NORMAN:
+Here is your forecast from the NWS/Norman:

 Emergency Phone Numbers